-For details of the use and programming of external interrupts, see the IRIX Device Driver Programmer's Guide, and see the ei(7) reference page.
+The Origin200, Origin2000, and Challenge/Onyx systems support external interrupt lines for both incoming and outgoing external interrupts.
+Software support for these lines is described in the IRIX Device Driver Programmer's Guide (see "Other Useful Books" on page xviii) and the ei(7) reference page.
 You can use the external interrupt as the time base for the Frame Scheduler.
 In that case, the Frame Scheduler manages the external interrupts for you.
-(See "Selecting a Time Base" on page 107.)
+(See "Selecting a Time Base" on page 55.)